daedalus-ode/Notes/College/EMFT/Formulae.md

 >\ ]$$
 >
 ## Laplace Equation
-If there is no charge enclosed in the volume :- <br>
+If there is no charge enclosed in the volume :-

 $$\nabla^2 V = 0$$